iliangithub/Project_DevOps_Udemy_1/README.md

 ls -a
 ```

-And there has to be a "Vagrantfile", then edit it with whatever text editor you want, I used VSCode.
-And paste this entire configuration:
+**And there has to be a "Vagrantfile"**, then edit it with whatever text editor you want, I used VSCode.
+And **paste this entire configuration**:

 ```
 Vagrant.configure("2") do |config|